wakabibrian/React-Jonas/README.md

 Steps;

-1. We pass props into the component
+1. We pass props into the component (In the parent component)

     -   Pass them as attributes

-2. We receive the props in the component that we pass them into
+2. We receive the props in the component that we pass them into (In the child component)
     -   Accept a props parameter.
 Props is an object with all the props that were passed
     -   Remove the props from their objects